How To Decorate a Wedding Without Flowers

 - Cheese wheel "cakes" decorated with nuts and dried fruits

-Consider making your dessert table part of your overall design scheme rather than an afterthought.
-Macaron towers in your wedding colors create stunning vertical elements that serve as both décor and dessert.
-Artfully arranged charcuterie boards can serve as cocktail hour centerpieces that transition into actual appetizers – form and function working together beautifully.
+Rather than an afterthought, consider making your dessert table part of your overall design scheme.
+Macaron towers in your wedding colours can create stunning vertical elements that serve as both decoration and dessert.
+Similarly, artfully arranged charcuterie boards can serve as cocktail-hour centrepieces, then be enjoyed as appetisers, combining form and function beautifully.